We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Coffee beans are rich in antioxidants and other pharmacologically active compounds.
 Researchers believe that chlorogenic acids and caffeine are responsible for many of the health benefits people associate with green coffee beans.

-Chlorogenic acids have many possible health effects, according to review studies, including:
+Chlorogenic acids have many possible health effects, according to

 They may also help protect the heart and liver.